TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Index.rst

 =======================

-After TYPO3's bootstrap sequence has completed, a number of global variables, constants and classes available to any script.
+After TYPO3's bootstrap sequence has completed, a number of global variables, constants and classes are available to any script.

-The column "Avail. in FE" is an indicator that tells you if the constant, variable or class mentioned is also available to scripts running under the frontend of the "cms" extension.

 .. toctree::